 The FTC is the chief enforcer of CAN-SPAM and can seek injunctive relief and civil penalties (up to USD11,000 per email).
 Internet service providers can bring a private right of action.
-The Act also gives the DOJ the authority to enforce it and, in certain circumstances, seek criminal sanctions.
+The Act also gives the DOJ the authority to enforce it and, in certain circumstances, to seek criminal sanctions.
 There is no private right of action under CAN-SPAM, other than for internet service providers.
 However, deceptive commercial email is also subject to laws banning false or misleading advertising, including state laws that permit a private right of action and class action claims.

-Telemarketing is governed by several different federal and state laws:
+Telemarketing is governed by several different federal and state laws.